nadethoughts/Aetheria/Campaigns/Nimble/PCs/Da Long (Temporary PC).md

 - Warned that the Black Fang were traveling toward Frostvein with approximately fifteen to twenty orcs.
 - Gave the land party directions to a secret mountain trail that allowed them to follow and bypass the column.
 - Took Lil Chang ahead on Quickfeather to warn An Yue and the Frostvein settlement.
-- Remained offscreen but ahead of the party throughout Session 08; his arrival at Frostvein has not yet been shown.
+- Remained offscreen but ahead of the party throughout Session 08; that session did not show his arrival.
+- Reached [[World/Locations/Icehold|Icehold]] with Lil Chang and honestly admitted that he had been spying on the Black Fang.
+- Gave An Yue's council the location of overlooked hunting grounds as proof of good faith.
+- Agreed that he could not bind Cloud Seer or Erie leadership and planned to seek a formally empowered delegation.

 ## Current Hooks
 - Da Long must explain his spying without letting the Black Fang turn it into proof of Cloud Seer aggression.
 - His debt to Lil Chang may conflict with orders from Cloud Seer leaders.
 - Quickfeather can enable an aerial rescue, pursuit, or race against the Black Fang delegation.
 - Da Long wants Frostvein in the resistance but will defend Cloud Seer honor and freedom of action.
+- Frostvein expects him to be present when the Black Fang delegation makes its case.

 ## Open Questions
 - What is Da Long's formal rank among the Cloud Seers?